ExchangeBC/code-with-us/README.md

 ---

-This repo is for keeping content that explains how _Code With Us_ works (see the Wiki), and the legal terms that govern transactions.
+This repo is for keeping content that explains how _Code With Us_ works (see the [Wiki] (https://github.com/BCDevExchange/code-with-us/wiki)), and the legal terms that govern transactions.

 If you'd like to see anecdotes from our user research with the people who have participated so far, see our [Trello board] (https://trello.com/b/cfADowUo/code-with-us-user-research).